CuteBladeYT/Krunker-UCI-Client/README.md

 ## Just a Krunker Client

 ### Features
-- Custom CSS loader - Load custom css by pasting source in `main_custom.css` file in the same folder as client
+- Custom CSS loader - Load custom css by placing .css files in `styles` folder in client's dir
 - Scripts Loader - Scripts are stored in `scripts` folder in client dir

 ### How to Install